dafny-lang/rfcs/0005-ordered-quantification.md

 As mentioned in the guide-level explanation, `foreach` loops and sequence comprehensions are both able to borrow concepts and implementation substantially from other features.
 Parsing, resolving, verifying, and compiling quantifier domains is already a mature aspect of the Dafny implementation.
 The most significant implementation burden is ensuring that enumeration ordering is deterministic.
-The existing compilation logic for enumerating a domain treats this ordering as pure implementation detail, and applies heuristic optimizations to try to make the search as short as possible.
-Ensuring consistent ordering is an additional constraint on this logic, applied only when the surrounding context is a sequence comprehension or `foreach` loop.

 ## Verification